davidjoffe/dave_gnukem/README.md

 ## Windows Build Instructions

 * Visual Studio 2010 project is included.
-* Must set 'Working Directory' to ../../ to run (under Project / Properties / Configure Properties / Debugging)
+* **NB** You must set your Visual Studio 'Working Directory' to ../../ in order to run this (under Project / Properties / Configure Properties / Debugging) or it won't find the data files and just immediately exit on run

 ## Linux Build Instructions